 - Now connect to the remote computer,

-Did these solutions help to fix remote desktop connection not working windows 10, 8.1 and 7?
-Let us know on comments below, also read:
+Did these solutions help to fix the remote desktop connection not working in windows 10, 8.1 and 7?
+Let us know on the comments below, also read: